ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

 - Enter a suitable title, example: Categoría (es-es)
 - Select the correct language: Spanish (es-ES)
 - Select the **Associations** tab.
 - For each language select a Category.
 There is only one choice in each case.
+- Select **Save & Close**.

 ### Step 6: Add a Menu Item